 Day 1

-As the light fades we sit down to a festive and traditional Baja dinner of fresh seafood, tortillas and more.
+To our west the Sierra de la Giganta rise precipitously above the sea and as the sun sets, the silhouette is spectacular.
+We sit down to a festive and traditional Baja dinner of fresh seafood, tortillas and more.
 The evening sky is soon studded with diamond-sparkling stars and sleep beckons.

 MEALS INCLUDED : Lunch, Dinner